Pyomo/pyomo/pyomo/contrib/viewer/README.md

 ### Embedded IPython

 Run the ui.py script to get a stand alone model viewer with an embedded IPython console.
-The veiwer will start with an empty Pyomo ConcreteModel called model.
+The viewer will start with an empty Pyomo ConcreteModel called model.
 To set the viewer to look at a new model run:

 ```python
 ui.set_model(model)